mohamadshawabkeh/storefront/vite-project/READMELAB37.md

 - As a user, I can choose from products and add them to my shopping cart.
 - As a user, I can see the products in my cart in a list on the side of the page.
 - As a user, I can change the quantity of items in my cart.
-- As a user, I can remove items from my shopping cart.

 ## Application Flow